Rolando Roomes

-Rolando Audley Roomes (born February 15, 1962, in Kingston, Jamaica) is a former professional baseball player.
+Rolando Audley Roomes (born February 15, 1962) is a Jamaican former professional baseball player.
 He played in Major League Baseball primarily as an outfielder from 1988 to 1990.
 He played for the Chicago Cubs, Cincinnati Reds, and Montreal Expos.

 Early life

 Roomes was born in Kingston, Jamaica to Vincent and Enid Roomes.
 He has three brothers.
 Roomes played cricket as a child, then graduated to baseball after his family relocated to Bushwick, in Brooklyn, New York.
 He went to Beach Channel High School in Rockaway Park, where he was signed by the Chicago Cubs (on July 14, 1980) as an amateur free agent.
 His minor league career featured high batting average and strikeout totals.
 In 1987, Roomes played for the AA Pittsfield Cubs and had a .308 batting average with 135 strikeouts, and followed that up in 1988 with a .301 batting average and 134 strikeouts for the AAA Iowa Cubs.